arm-university/EduCheck/Contributions_and_Modifications/Contributions_and_Modifications.md

 ### Contributions

+A list of desired contributions can be found [here](https://github.com/arm-university/EduCheck/blob/main/Contributions_and_Modifications/Desired_Contributions.md).

 Before contributing an enhancement (for example, a new lab or additional content), please review the contributions made to date to avoid duplication of work, as we or others might be working on a related feature.

 We can only accept contributions through GitHub if you create a pull request from forked or cloned versions of our repository.
 This allows us to review the contributions in an easy-to-use and reliable way, under public scrutiny.